Asbury to Host 50th Anniversary Celebration of 1970 Revival

 On a wintry morning in 1970, revival broke out in Hughes Auditorium at Asbury University (then Asbury College).
 Students, faculty and staff joined together in spontaneous worship, prayer, confession and testimony for eight days and eight nights.
 Classes were cancelled as the community responded to the presence of God on campus.

-Though have 50 years have passed, the effects of that week can still be felt on campus and in the lives of Asbury alumni today.
+Though 50 years have passed, the effects of that week can still be felt on campus and in the lives of Asbury alumni today.

 This winter, the University will gather together for the 1970 Revival 50th Anniversary Celebration.
 Alumni, friends and guests are invited to campus Feb.
 2-3 for two days of communal prayer and worship to celebrate the anniversary.
 View a full schedule of events.